What is bankruptcy?

 You may obtain credit post-discharge and, over time, improve your score by being patient and by promptly paying all financial obligations.

 Secured credit cards will also benefit you as well as a family member agreeing to act as a co-signer for a modest amount of post-bankruptcy debt.
 Mortgage financing is often available to discharged bankrupts within a year or two of discharge provided the lender’s other terms can be fulfilled.

 Are some assets exempt from bankruptcy?

 Yes, many assets are exempt from the law that requires the Licensed Insolvency Trustee to otherwise take possession of them.
-Exempt assets include: household furnishings and appliances to a value of $13,150; RRSPs and RIFs, with the exception of contributions made in the 12 months preceding bankruptcy; locked in retirement accounts; registered pension plans; term life policies; certain whole life and universal life policies; assets required to earn a living to a maximum value of $11,300; and, equity in a vehicle to a value of $7,117; and, equity in your principal residence if less than $10,783.
+Exempt assets include: household furnishings and appliances to a value of $14,405; RRSPs, RDSPs and RIFs, with the exception of contributions made in the 12 months preceding bankruptcy; locked in retirement accounts; registered pension plans; term life policies; certain whole life and universal life policies; assets required to earn a living to a maximum value of $14,405; equity in a vehicle to a value of $7,117; and, equity in your principal residence if less than $10,783.

 Can I keep my home and car in bankruptcy?

 In order to improve their budgets, and to get on a more solid financial footing, many individuals relinquish possession of over-financed houses and cars.
 The assets are sold by the mortgage holder and the loss is included in the bankruptcy.
 Others wish to keep their homes and vehicles.
 This is certainly possible when there is little if any equity in the home or vehicle, the bankrupt is current with their payments and they can afford to keep making the payments.
 If there is equity in a home or vehicle in excess of the asset exemptions, it may be retained provided you can afford to pay the equity to the Licensed Insolvency Trustee over the term of the bankruptcy.

 Will my spouse or partner be impacted by my bankruptcy?